bcgov/jag-file-submission/docs/gettingStarted.md

 The `navigation` object represents a list of possible returns to your application based on the status of the document e-filing

-the `clientAppplication` object represents how your application is labelled in e-filing-hub
+the `clientAppplication` object represents how your application is labelled in efiling hub

 the `filingPackage` object represents the court information about the submited package